 This model, as practically all similar tools today, uses regular lithium ion batteries which are long-lasting and do not drain as quickly as previous models, and in addition to that, the size and weight of the impact make it extremely portable as the drill and battery are small enough to fit in most any space.
 Consequently, it is an excellent choice for a roadside tire-changer for lighter vehicles, if you happen to find yourself in that position, so you could always toss one in the trunk or under/behind the seat.

-To further add to its convenience, this impact tool also makes use of LED lights which are more than adequate enough to provide good quality, focused lighting for any job you may happen to have in mind.
+To further add to its convenience, this impact tool also makes use of multiple LED lights which are more than adequate enough to provide good quality, focused lighting for any job you may happen to have in mind.
 It may be taken for granted when you buy it, but when the time comes and you need that light, you’ll see why it’s an important feature to have.
 More and more tools these days are including these LED lights, but not all of them have the design and setup of this particular model.
 Pretty much the only thing on the market that’s going to give you more shine that the P261 from Japan is the Christmas tree in Times Square, New York.

 A simple thing, sure, but one we really like, so our hats off to Ryobi for making this call.
 Bravo — we salute you.

-What you get with this Ryobi cordless is an impact wrench that is amazingly easy to get a feel for, use, and control.
-It is powered well and even compatible with different power sources.
+In my opinion, what you get with this Ryobi cordless is an well-balanced impact wrench that is amazingly easy to get a feel for, use, and control.
+It is powered sufficiently for most tasks and even compatible with different power sources.
 The price point isn’t a problem either, and it can even be picked up as a kit if needed.

 RYOBI IMPACT WRENCH: PART OF A FOCUS